jueyang/jueyang.github.io/_posts/posts-for-thoughts/2020-09-16-the-things-on-my-desk.md

 12) A few books in Dutch I picked up for free from a community reading room.
 One says on the cover: _Nobelprijs literatuur 1988_.
 I looked up the author Nagieb Mahfoez (English: Naguib Mahfouz, Arabic: نجيب محفوظ‎) and the name of the title _De moskee in de steeg: verhalen_.
 I have not found out the English translation of this title.

 13) An article I fished back out from recycling after tossing it in the day before.
 It is from an old issue of _October_ (1976) and is titled _Notes on Composing in Film_.
 It is barely readable with its complicated syntax and academic prose.
-(I am adding it to the folder under 8) as an example of failed communication.)
+(I am adding it to the folder under 9) as an example of failed communication.)

-14) I do not have this on my desk yet; I will. _Words Are My Matter_ by Ursula K. Le Guin.
+14) I do not have this on my desk yet: _Words Are My Matter_ by Ursula K. Le Guin.
+I will.